MartianGirl/SpecIde/README.md

 - Emulation of ZX Spectrum 48K (Issue 2/3), 128K, +2, +2A and +3.
 - +3 disk drive emulation.
 (Scan commands are missing yet)
 - Emulation of Spanish 128K, +2, +2A and +3.
-- Emulation of Pentagon timings (with 128K ROMs and no BetaDisk yet!
+- Emulation of Pentagon timings (but no BetaDisk yet!
 Sorry for that!)
 - PSG (AY-3-8912/YM-2149) sound emulation.
 - Turbosound emulation.
 Supports two and four PSG modes.
 - Loading of tapes via .tap and .tzx tape images, and .csw files.